VIDEO: McKenzie Interchange leads today’s selection of Greater Victoria stories - Victoria News

-The McKenzie Interchange construction project is ahead of schedule and could be opened by Christmas.
+Traffic flow through the new McKenzie Interchange is the shortest it has been in years due to the new highway alignment.
 For more information on this story, click here.

-The Victoria Fire Department has a new memorial bell and plaque to honour fallen firefighters.
+Victoria Cool Aid Society is facing a holiday gift shortage, with less than half of the required gifts for people staying in its shelters.
 For more information on this story, click here.

-The province will add 260 more childcare spaces in Greater Victoria, with 144 spaces at elementary schools.
+Nativity scenes will be held at Topaz Park from Dec.
+21 to 23.
 For more information on this story, click here.

 To have your videos featured on VVN, send your content to VVN@blackpress.ca.